Search

 • Transparency — Public documentation of processes

-• Collaboration — Work with regulators
+• Collaboration — Working with regulators

-Protecting User Well-being
+Protecting User Well-Being

 December 18, 2025 — Anthropic details its measures to protect the well-being of Claude users.

-🔗 Official Announcement
+🔗 Official announcement

 Measures in Place

-• Responsible Limits — Encouraging healthy usage
+• Responsible limits — Encouragement of healthy usage

 Why Now?